flutter/website/src/docs/cookbook/navigation/named-routes.md

   path: /docs/cookbook/navigation/navigate-with-arguments
 ---

-In the
-[Navigate to a new screen and
-back](/docs/cookbook/navigation/navigation-basics/) recipe,
-you learned how to Navigate to a new screen by creating a new route and pushing it to the [`Navigator`]({{site.api}}/flutter/widgets/Navigator-class.html).
+In the [Navigate to a new screen and back](/docs/cookbook/navigation/navigation-basics) recipe, you learned how to navigate to a new screen by creating a new route and pushing it to the [`Navigator`]({{site.api}}/flutter/widgets/Navigator-class.html).

-However, if you need to navigate to the same screen in many parts of your app, this can result in code duplication.
-In these cases, define a "named route," and use the named route for navigation.
+However, if you need to navigate to the same screen in many parts of your app, this approach can result in code duplication.
+The solution is to define a _named route_, and use the named route for navigation.

 To work with named routes, use the [`Navigator.pushNamed()`]({{site.api}}/flutter/widgets/Navigator/pushNamed.html) function.
-This example replicates the functionality from the original recipe, demonstrating how to use named routes instead.
+This example replicates the functionality from the original recipe, demonstrating how to use named routes using the following steps:

-## Directions

-  1. Create two screens
+  1. Create two screens.
-  2. Define the routes
+  2. Define the routes.
-  3. Navigate to the second screen using `Navigator.pushNamed`
+  3. Navigate to the second screen using `Navigator.pushNamed()`.
-  4. Return to the first screen using `Navigator.pop`
+  4. Return to the first screen using `Navigator.pop()`.

 ## 1. Create two screens